chrisrollins/Shuriken/README.md

 Starts listening for requests. port is 5000 by default.

 ###### `void Shuriken.Server.VariableTemplating(bool enable)`
 Enables variable templating.
 It is disabled by default.

+###### `void Print(object message, args)`
+Prints to the console asynchronously.
+Used internally by Shuriken for status messages.
+You can use this to print to the console without blocking.
+Only pass valid parameters that are accepted by Console.WriteLine.
+Only accepts up to 4 additional arguments.
+Note: This function only works if server messages are enabled, which is on by default.

 ### Routes
 The Routes class provides functions for creating routes and an easy way to run code for route responses.